iWaNadai/JXT-Pharma-Notes/content/Notes/Chemical Nomenclature.md

 | ------------------------------------------------------------------ | ---------------------------------------------------------- |
 | $[\text{trans. metal}\space(\text{OxS})\space\text{nonmetal+ide}]$ | $[\text{latin trans. metal+ous}\space\text{nonmetal+ide}]$ |
 |                                                                    | $[\text{latin trans. metal+ic}\space\text{nonmetal+ide}]$  |

 Note: the "-ous" suffix is used to refer to the lesser oxidation state ( $\text{OxS}$ ) of a given element; and the "-ic" suffix is used to refer to the greater oxidation state.
-For a guide on the oxidation states, click [[#Oxidation States|here]].
+For a guide on the oxidation states, click [[Chemical Nomenclature#Oxidation States|here]].

 $$CuCL=\text{Copper (I) Chloride}=\text{Cuprous Chloride}$$
 #### Ionic Ternary